rhuss/rhuss.github.io/_posts/2014-9-1-NSEnter-with-Boot2Docker.md

 If you want even more comfort with bash completion you can add the small Bash completion script [docker-enter\_commands][8] (inspired by and copied from [Docker's bash completion][9]) to your `~/.bash_completion_scripts/` directory (or wherever your completion scripts are located, e.g. `/usr/local/etc/bash_completion.d` if you installed `bash-completion` via brew).
 This setup completes on container names and ids on the arguments for `docker-enter`.
 Alternatively you can put the commands together with the shell function code above directly into your `~/.bashrc`, too.

 *P.S.
-After writing this post, I found out, that this topic was already covered in another [blog post][10] previously by Lajos Papp.
+After writing this post, I've found out, that this topic has been already covered in another [blog post][10] previously by Lajos Papp.
 That's also where the shell function definition in the `nsenter` README originates from.
 Give credit to whom it’s due.*

 [1]:	https://github.com/jpetazzo/nsenter